 Serra Benefits has been fitting individuals and families into health plans for over 20 years.
 Our goal is to find the policy that gives you the best benefits for your insurance dollar based on your unique personal needs.
 We are appointed with all major health insurance carriers and offer health, dental, and vision insurance.

-HEALTH INSURANCE IS MANDATORY
+HEALTH INSURANCE IS MANDATORY IN 2020

 *OPEN ENROLLMENT BEGINS OCTOBER 15TH*